CrystalFerrai/ValheimMods/Pathfinder/package/README.md

 3. Run the game once, then close it and edit the generated cfg file in ``[GameDirectory]\Bepinex\config`` if you want to customize anything.

 ## Changelog
+2.0.3

+* Accidentally built 2.0.2 with debug info.
+This removes that.

 2.0.2

 * Small fix for 2.0.1 change to ensure forest penalty multiplier is accounted for when decreasing altitude bonus.